openvinotoolkit/openvino_build_deploy/ai_ref_kits/explainable_ai/README.md

 pip install -r requirements.txt
 ```

-### Running the Application
+## Running the Application

-You can run the [Computer Vision Data Quality and Explainability Kit.ipynb](Computer Vision Data Quality and Explainability Kit.ipynb) to learn more about the inference process.
-This notebook contains detailed instructions to run the CV Explainability application, load and analyze a short data section with data quality metrics, and generate saliency maps with an OpenVINO YOLOv8 model using Ultralytics.
+You can run [explainable_ai.ipynb](explainable_ai.ipynb) to learn more about the inference process.
+This notebook contains detailed instructions to run the Explainable AI application, load and analyze a short data section with data quality metrics, and generate saliency maps with an OpenVINO YOLOv8 model using Ultralytics.
 For the data quality metrics generation, we leverage the open-source toolkit datumaro, including specifically the tutorial [here](https://github.com/openvinotoolkit/datumaro/blob/develop/notebooks/11_validate.ipynb).
-This edge AI reference kit focuses on a specific digital transportation use case, with an analysis of only a few data quality metrics - please visit the [Datumaro tutorials](https://github.com/openvinotoolkit/datumaro/tree/develop/notebooks) for resources on how to perform advanced data exploration, and explore and remediate more types of data quality issues.
+This edge AI reference kit focuses on a specific digital transportation use case, with an analysis of only a few data quality metrics—please visit the [Datumaro tutorials](https://github.com/openvinotoolkit/datumaro/tree/develop/notebooks) for resources on how to perform advanced data exploration, and explore and remediate more types of data quality issues.

+Congratulations!
+You have successfully set up and run the Explainable AI kit.

+<p align="right"><a href="#top">Back to top ⬆️</a></p>

-## Benchmarking the Model with OpenVINO's `benchmark_app`
+# Benchmarking the Model with OpenVINO's `benchmark_app`

-Benchmarking provides insight into your YOLOv8 model's real-world performance.
+Benchmarking provides insight into your model's real-world performance.
 Performance may vary based on use and configuration.

 ### Benchmark Results